from os.path import exists

 else:

-f' and {stype}.xyz ({n_structures}) inconsistent'
+f' and {stype}.xyz ({n_structures}) inconsistent.')

-assert np.shape(t) == (6,)
+assert np.shape(t) == (size,)

 return structures['train'], structures['test']

-def _read_data_file(dirname: str, fname: str):
+def _read_data_file(dirname: str, fname: str, includes_target: bool = True):

-"""Private function that parses energy/force/virial_*.out files and
+"""Private function that parses *.out files and

 returns their content for further processing.